Osakwekiki/osticket/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-the first step is creating a vitual machine using azure that we be used to build the osticket system.
+the first step is creating a virtual machine using Azure that we are used to building the osticket system.
 </p>
 <br />